CluedIn-io/CluedIn.Enricher.CVR/README.md

 # CluedIn.Enricher.CVR

-CluedIn External Search for Danish CVR Crawler.
+CluedIn External Search Provider for Danish CVR.

+CVR Enriches your existing `EntityType.Organization` data by looking up Danish [CVR](https://datacvr.virk.dk/data/) registry and bringing additional data back, such as official registered Name, CVR Number, Sales data, Historical overview, Contact details, Fiscal summary, Industry and high-quality last known registereed Address.

+Enricher is setup in a way that it can run by querying by `organization.name` core vocabulary key or `organization.codescvr`.

 ------